When starting a new business, many business owners don’t pay much attention to branding beyond the name of the business and the logo.

 2. Have a complete rebranding strategy that works with your existing branding

 While things are more straightforward if you’re tossing everything out and starting from scratch, many companies don’t have the luxury of starting from a clean slate.

 If you’re doing a partial rebrand, make sure to take the existing brand assets into account as you build your brand strategy.
 You want a rebrand that lives holistically with what already exists.

 Be sure any new updates to your branding are consistent with the brand elements you’re keeping.

 BrandExtract, a branding firm with over a century of experience, explains the importance of maintaining consistent branding:

 A consistent brand helps increase the overall value of your company by reinforcing your position in the marketplace, attracting better quality customers with higher retention rates and raising the perceived value of your products or services….In contrast, erratic, inconsistent behavior quickly leads to confusion and mistrust.

-3. Consider the market and your competition.
+3. Consider your brand’s audience, the market, and your competition

 Before you rebrand, do your due diligence.

 Research what your competition does.
 Determine how you stand apart from your competitors, and what your true value proposition is.